kpradjinata/Portfolio/README.md

 # My Portfolio Website

-This is a public portfolio website to showcase my projects and skills.
+This is a public portfolio website to showcase my projects and skills, built with React and Tailwind CSS.

 ## Getting Started